 I have meetings, first over skype or hangouts and then the bosses fly over from Sweden and we meet up in a few places, including one long meeting at an airbnb with a very nice view in Hollywood.
 There was a mixed crew of American RPG industry veterans and the new and very excited Swedes whom Paradox had put in charge of the new White Wolf.

-The Swedes' reality was: they worked for a video game company and they'd loved RPGs.
+The Swedes' reality was: they worked for a video game company and they'd loved RPGs all their lives--D&D, Vampire, all that.
 Then one day the company said "Alright, you're now in charge of this game you love".
-They were LARPers, I wasn't, they told me I would have to LARP and they told me that would be great, trust them.
+They were LARPers, I wasn't, at this meeting they told me I would have to LARP and they told me that would be great, trust them.

 First, they wanted me to do a video game--a mobile game, specifically "like a choose-your-own adventure" they said.
 I think the idea was just to get something out there and put Paradox's stamp on the IP before digging in to the harder work like the tabletop game and, ultimately, a big, juicy AAA video game.
 On my end: The price was right and there were medical bills to pay.